Skip to content

 await user_service.update_profile(user_id, profile_data)

 Dependencies are resolved once per task execution and cached, so if multiple parameters depend on the same resource, only one instance is created.
+This caching works across both sync and async dependencies.

 Dependencies with Built-in Context